smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 ### ATF Test Logic

-When ATF is configured to use selenium, there are a few methods used in ATF that should be extended.
+When ATF is configured to use Selenium, there are a few methods used in ATF that should be extended.

 This is an existing simple test for a Show RPC request.